Alan72104/Alan72104/README.md

 - ⚡ Fun fact: ...
 I also play minecraft and modpacks!

 - "I'm not upset that you lied to me, I'm upset that from now on I can't believe you."
+- "Honestly?
+I blame the universities, the professors, and the students.
+If you want a real job when you're done, disabuse yourself of the lie that your academic field is (or should be) too pure to teach practical programming skills.
+If you think ten hours a week on side projects is enough to cover that, you're going to get a rude awakening when you're done."

 - https://codegym.cc/groups/posts/521-why-so-many-wannabe-programmers-fail-6-fatal-learning-traps-and-ways-to-escape-them